Values education: Examples of values education from around the world

 Taylor gives a thorough overview of values education in 26 European countries.

 Australia

-The Australian Government currently funds Values education in its schools, with its own publications and funding of school forums on values education at all levels of education.
+The Australian government currently funds Values education in its schools, with its own publications and funding for school forums on values education at all levels.
 It also helps in becoming a better person.
 A conference on "Moral Education and Australian Values" was held in 2007 at Monash University.

 India

-The Indian Government currently promote Values education in its schools.
-The Ministry of Education has taken a strong step to introduce values among schools and teachers training centres.
+The Indian Government currently promotes values education in its schools.
+The Ministry of Education has taken a strong step to instill values in schools and teacher training centers.

 Indonesia

 A key feature of education in Indonesia is the five principles of Pancasila.

 Japan

-Elementary school and middle school students from first to ninth grades will be taught the importance of life, to listen to others with different opinions, to be fair, respect their country and learn about foreign cultures.
+Elementary and middle school students from first to ninth grade will be taught the importance of life, of listening to others with different opinions, of being fair, of respecting their country, and of learning about foreign cultures.